2025 Women's Rugby World Cup

+The tournament broke multiple records for women's rugby.
+A total of 444,465 tickets were sold across all 32 matches, three times the attendance of the previous Women's Rugby World Cup and the final at Twickenham Stadium drew an attendance of 81,885 spectators, a new world record for any women's rugby match.
+The tournament generated 147 million global viewing hours, a 336% increase on the previous edition, and yielded an estimated economic impact of £294.7 million for its eight host cities across England.

 Host selection

 On 13 August 2020, World Rugby announced that the hosting rights to the next two men's and women's World Cups would be selected during the same process.
 These were the 2027 and 2031 men's tournaments and the 2025 and 2029 women's tournaments.
-The RFU confirmed their intent to bid for the 2025 tournament in October 2021.
+The Rugby Football Union (RFU) confirmed their intent to bid for the 2025 tournament in October 2021.
 World Rugby awarded England preferred candidate status for the 2025 tournament in November 2021.
 England were confirmed as hosts on 13 May 2022.

 Venues

 In August 2023, eight venues were confirmed for the event.